 Mr. Welch said those items are mentioned in the existing memo, which is in the Board packet for tonight's workshop.
-He said he doesn't recommend an action and doesn't see a benefit from an action, as this is all part of putting the contract documents together and bringing them forward to the Board for approval before going out for a bid for a project.
+He said he does not recommend an action and does not see a benefit from an action, as this is all part of putting the contract documents together and bringing them forward to the Board for approval before going out for a bid for a project.

-Manager Koch said it's obvious he doesn't necessarily agree with Mr. Welch's characterizations or recommendations.
+Manager Koch said it is obvious he does not necessarily agree with Mr. Welch's characterizations or recommendations.
 Manager Koch said in his view when a statute puts a cap on it, we should decide if we are going to go with the cap or something less than the cap and whatever our policy is.
 He said this all came up because we had contracts that had 5% of 50% of a contract price.
 Manager Koch said he thinks we should decide what the provision will be in our contracts going forward, because he has never seen a construction contract and its terms presented to the Board ever.
-He said he's asked for copies of the two of the contracts up for payment tonight.
-Manager Koch said he knows of no reason why we wouldn't want to set what our policy is, because we can always authorize exceptions.
-He said right now we don't have a policy, it sounds like.
+He said he is asked for copies of the two of the contracts up for payment tonight.
+Manager Koch said he knows of no reason why we would not want to set what our policy is, because we can always authorize exceptions.
+He said right now we do not have a policy, it sounds like.